-Taking ZEJULA (niraparib)
+Taking ZEJULA (niraparib) tablets

 Daughter with mother taking ZEJULA (niraparib)